llcawthorne/blogs-scala/README.md

 # blogs-scala #

 This is just a place for me to keep sample code from blogposts that I follow along with.
-I've separated blogposts into two categories.  blogs-gradle and blogs-maven.
+I've separated Java blogposts into two categories.  blogs-gradle and blogs-maven.
 That way I can start a new project in the root directory and recursively import all gradle or maven projects into a larger project to look at them.